I Hate My Dad — Trouble at Home

 Cross your fingers and hope that your child grows into an adult who can see and respect your efforts to do the right thing.
 If your child hates you now but you honestly believe you don't deserve it, keep trying to reach out.
 One day they'll have a lot of questions, and you'll want to have the right answers.

-If you are getting a divorce, address the specific ways that you want to be involved with your child as part of the divorce settlement - and stick to it.
+- If you are getting a divorce, address the specific ways you want to be involved with your child as part of the divorce settlement - and stick to the agreement.

 If you are the mother of a child who rarely sees their dad, make every effort to keep dad alive and well in your child's heart.
 Their self-esteem can be directly linked to how they believe their dad views them, and a teenager with low self-esteem is more likely to get into trouble.